Pictophilia (Erotic Images)

 Prevalence & culture

-Visual erotica is among the most consumed forms of sexual content anywhere.
-Analytics published by large adult platforms such as Pornhub Insights document enormous and highly varied search interest, and general-population research finds visually-driven interests to be among the most common: Joyal & Carpentier (2017) found voyeuristic-type interests common enough to exceed their "statistically unusual" threshold, and Lehmiller's 2018 survey of 4,175 Americans found visual and voyeuristic fantasies near-ubiquitous.
-This makes pictophilia, in its broad sense, extremely common and culturally visible: even though it is rarely framed as a distinct "kink" in everyday language, because it is closer to a baseline of human sexuality than to a niche interest.
+Visual erotica is among the most consumed forms of sexual content anywhere, so in its broad sense pictophilia is extremely common.
+Analytics published by large adult platforms such as Pornhub Insights document enormous and highly varied search interest, and general-population research finds visually-driven interests to be among the most common.
+Joyal & Carpentier (2017) found voyeuristic-type interests common enough to exceed their "statistically unusual" threshold, and Lehmiller's 2018 survey of 4,175 Americans found visual and voyeuristic fantasies near-ubiquitous.
+Pictophilia is rarely framed as a distinct "kink" in everyday language precisely because it sits closer to a baseline of human sexuality than to a niche interest.

 Safety, consent & law